enzo-santos/gmaps-timesheet/README.md

   - If Alice was working, the algorithm is **incorrect**, since it should have added some amount of time as a credit to its timesheet.

-- In a non-working day, Alice's Google Maps location history reveals that they were physically present in the office.
+- In a non-working day, Alice's location history reveals that they were physically present in the office.
   In this case, this algorithm adds the amount of time Alice was in the office as a credit to its timesheet.
   - If Alice was indeed working, the algorithm is **correct**.
   - If Alice was not engaged in their regular work activities and is instead participating in social events or